 For the purposes of (a) and (b) above, if the employee elects to cover the whole of the amount of pension ‘lost’ during any period of absence due to industrial action/strike, authorised unpaid leave of absence or unpaid additional maternity, paternity or adoption leave by the payment of contributions under an Additional Pension Contribution (APC) contract or Shared Cost APC contract, in calculating the final pay for the employee, the employee must be treated as having received the pay they would otherwise have received but for the absence.
 If, however, the employee does not make such an election, or has a period of unauthorised unpaid leave of absence, the final pay (if the absence falls in the final pay period – usually the last 12 months) will be the pay received during that final pay period divided by the number of paid days in that period multiplied by 365.

 Service breaks

-Employers will still be responsible for providing details to NILGOSC of breaks in “membership” that occur before Normal Pension Age (2009 Scheme definition) due to:
+Employers are responsible for providing details to NILGOSC of breaks in “membership” that occur before Normal Pension Age (2009 Scheme definition) due to:

 industrial action/strike, or

 authorised unpaid leave of absence, or